semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `CI`
 - **Example**: `true`

-Holds `true` when the session is running in a Semaphore continuous integration (CI) environment.
+Holds `true` when the session runs in a Semaphore continuous integration (CI) environment.

 ### Semaphore {#semaphore}